-PNM's 2014-2033 Integrated Resource Plan (IRP) considers PNM's resource mix over the next 20 years.
-At the beginning of the 20 year period, PNM anticipates significant changes to its generation resource portfolio to implement a Regional Haze Rule compliance plan (Revised State Implementation Plan or Revised SIP) for the San Juan Generating Station (San Juan or SJGS).
+PNM's 2014-2033 Integrated Resource Plan ("IRP") considers PNM's resource mix over the next 20 years.
+At the beginning of the 20 year period, PNM anticipates significant changes to it generation resource portfolio to implement a Regional Haze Rule compliance plan (Revised State Implementation Plan or "Revised SIP") for the San Juan Generating Station ("San Juan" or "SJGS").
 After implementing the Revised SIP, the most cost effective mix of resources to serve PNM's growing customer energy needs is a mixture of renewable energy and natural gas resources.

-In 2013, PNM, the State of New Mexico and the U.S. Environmental Protection Agency (EPA) agreed to pursue a Regional Haze Rule compliance plan to reduce visibility-impairing emissions from SJGS in order to comply with the Clean Air Act.
+In 2013, PNM, the State of New Mexico and the U.S. Environmental Protection Agency ("EPA") agreed to pursue a Regional Haze Rule compliance plan to reduce visibilityimpairing emissions from SJGS in order to comply with the Clean Air Act.
 The Revised SIP requires shutting down two of the four units at SJGS at the end of 2017.
-Subject to New Mexico Public Regulation Commission (Commission or NMPRC) approval in Case No. 13-00390-UT, beginning in 2016 and continuing through early 2018, PNM will make significant changes to its generation resource portfolio to implement the Revised SIP.
+Subject to New Mexico Public Regulation Commission ("Comission" or "NMPRC") approval in Case No. 13-00390-UT, beginning in 2016 and continuing through early 2018, PNM will make significant changes to its generation resource portfolio to implement the Revised SIP.
 Replacing retired SJGS capacity with a mixture of new solar, existing nuclear, and new natural gas peaking capacity is the most cost effective resource plan.
 In addition to cost savings, this plan results in an improvement in visibility, a reduction in greenhouse gas emissions, and other significant environmental benefits.